Devesh-work/Atliq-Grand-Hospitality-Analysis-/README.md

 Delhi has the highest occupancy % and rating

 Mumbai earns the most revenue.

-Mumbai hosts the most guests compared to other city The room type which is most preferred by the guest is Elite.
+Mumbai hosts the most guests compared to other city

+The room type which is most preferred by the guest is Elite.

 The property which generates the maximum revenue is Altiq Exotica.

 The maximum revenue is generated in the month of May.

 Luzury category rooms/suites are preferred by the guests over the Business category rooms.

-Atliq Blu has the highest occupancy rate,
+Atliq Blu has the highest occupancy rate.

 Most of the guest prefer a one day stay at the hotels.

 The maximum number of bookings are done through misllaneous or other platforms.
 Direct offline mode of booking is preferred the least .